Active

 One of the major problems in treating pancreatic cancer is that the tissue in and around the tumour, the tumour microenvironment, is inflamed and has a lot of scar tissue.
 This supports the tumour’s growth, so any successful treatment will need to be able to penetrate this scar tissue to get access to the tumour.
 Professor Ildiko Szabo and her team recently developed two new drugs that they believe can overcome some of these challenges when it comes to treating pancreatic cancer.

-Recent research by Professor Ildiko’s lab found that combining their new drugs with two others completely eliminated pancreatic tumours in up to 80% of mice that received this drug combination.
+Recent research by Professor Szabo’s lab found that combining their new drugs with two others completely eliminated pancreatic tumours in up to 80% of mice that received this drug combination.
 The researchers believe that this works by destroying mitochondria, the structures in cancer cells that produce energy, which causes the cancer cells to die.

-Professor Ildiko and her team now want to study this process in more detail to find out exactly how this combination of drugs is able to kill pancreatic cancer cells.
+Professor Ildiko Szabo and her team now want to study this process in more detail to find out exactly how this combination of drugs is able to kill pancreatic cancer cells.
 They also want to see if they can make this treatment combination more targeted without needing to increase the dosage by using nanoparticles that can carry the drug to the tumour.

 What motivates me each day?
 Scientific curiosity and the drive to identify a possible cure against poor-prognosis cancers.